ynput/OpenPype/website/docs/artist_getting_started.md

 ### MongoDB

-In most cases that will only be your studio MongoDB Address.
+In most cases you will only have to supply the MongoDB Address.
-It's a URL that you should have received from your Studio admin and most often will look like this
+It's the database URL you should have received from your Studio admin and often will look like this

 `mongodb://username:passwword@mongo.mystudiodomain.com:12345`